 I give and devise to the Billy Graham Evangelistic Association, located in Charlotte, NC, all (or a stated percentage) of the rest, residue and remainder of my estate, both real and personal, to be used for its general operating support (or you may designate a specific ministry).

 You may designate BGEA as a contingent beneficiary if one or more of your specific bequest wishes cannot be fulfilled.

 If (insert name) is not living at the time of my demise, I give and devise to the Billy Graham Evangelistic Association, located in Charlotte, NC, the sum of $_________ (or all or a percentage of the residue of my estate) to be used for its general operating support (or you may designate a specific ministry).

 Include this paragraph with your specific bequest language:

 The Billy Graham Evangelistic Association (BGEA) is a nonprofit organization and is qualified for tax exemption under Section 501(c)(3) of the Internal Revenue Code.
 The Billy Graham Evangelistic Association’s tax identification number is 45-2588350.

 We suggest contacting an attorney to prepare a will that reflects your express wishes.
-Contact your Regional Manager to confidentially answer any questions you may have, with no obligation on your part.
+Contact your ministry representative to confidentially answer any questions you may have, with no obligation on your part.

 Naming the Billy Graham Evangelistic Association as a beneficiary on any of your financial accounts is a straightforward way to make a future planned gift – without changing your Last Will.
 You may contact your bank, broker or retirement account administrator and request Transfer-on-Death (TOD) or Payable-On-Death (POD) forms to designate BGEA as a beneficiary.